isaiahmina/micro1project/README.md

-# micro1project
+# micro1project-isaiah

-The master branch is just here to be here; each of the classes are in their respectively named branch
+this branch will be updated with my code